ucfopen/UDOIT/HEROKU.md

 * ***Icon URL:*** The URL of the UDOIT icon.
 This is `https://yourapp.herokuapp.com/assets/img/udoit_icon.png`.
 (Replace ***yourapp*** with the name of your UDOIT instance on Heroku.)

 #### Scoped Developer Keys
-If youd like to use this option youll need set these following scopes on your developer key.
+If you'd like to use this option, you'll need set the following scopes for your developer key.
 * Courses
 	* url:GET|/api/v1/courses/:id
 	* url:POST|/api/v1/courses/:course_id/files